#6 - What Are The Hebrew's

 During the week of UNLEAVENED BREAD there is always a Sunday (Sundown Saturday -to- Sundown Sunday), which is the Feast / Festival of First Fruits, the day of Christ Jesus' resurrection.

-Click Here - View The Hebrew Calendar For The Jewish Year 5768 (Sep.
-2007 - Sep.
-2008)
+Click Here - View The Current Hebrew Calendar

 First Fruits is the Sunday following The Passover,